abii225/abii225/README.md

-<h3>About me</h1>
+<h3 style="font-family: 'Poppins', sans-serif;">About me</h1>
-🚀 As an aspiring MERN Full-Stack Web Developer, I blend a love for coding with a passion for music and travel.
+ <h3 style="font-family: 'Poppins', sans-serif;">🚀 As an aspiring MERN Full-Stack Web Developer, I blend a love for coding with a passion for music and travel.
 A team player and natural problem-solver, I'm eager to collaborate on real projects in a dynamic organization.
 Ask me anything about JavaScript, Frontend, or the MERN Stack—I'm here to help.
 A self-learner, I'm driven, motivated, and love connecting with others! ⚡✨
-📫 You can reach out to me directly via <a href="https://www.linkedin.com/in/abhay-v-935738243/">LinkedIn</a> or can put a <a href="mailto:abhayv225@gmail.com">mail</a>
+📫 You can reach out to me directly via</h3> <a href="https://www.linkedin.com/in/abhay-v-935738243/">LinkedIn</a> or can put a <a href="mailto:abhayv225@gmail.com">mail</a>
 <br>
 <br>